-In 2021, the Board appointed an independent expert to undertake a Board, Committee and Non-Executive Director performance evaluation.
+In 2023, the Board appointed an independent expert to undertake the Board performance evaluation.

 Individual feedback was sought on the performance of the Board and Committees and Non-Executive Directors.
 Results of the review were formally presented by the independent expert to the Chair of the Board and the Non-Executive Directors.

 While the review did not identify any significant areas of concern, several enhancements were identified for consideration by the Board.
 The review identified the importance of continued focus on succession planning for the Chair, CEO and Non-Executive Directors.
 Acknowledging the importance of continuous improvement, the review also identified the benefit of improved connection between the Board and its committees.
-In 2022, the same expert issued a follow up survey to Directors to gauge progress on improvements identified in the 2021 Board performance evaluation.
-The expert has also facilitated a detailed review of Dexus's Board Skills Matrix.